CourTeous33/docker-distributed-llm/README.md

 - 1b-q40-8-1
 - 1b-q40-4-2
 - 1b-q40-4-3
+- 1b-f32-1-1
+- 1b-f32-2-1
+- 1b-f32-8-1
+- 1b-f32-4-2
+- 1b-f32-4-3
+- 3b-q40-1-1
+- 3b-q40-2-1
+- 3b-q40-8-1
+- 3b-q40-1-1
+- 3b-q40-4-1
+- 3b-q40-4-2
+- 3b-q40-4-3

 Note that under this convention, `main` would be equivalent to a branch named `1b-q40-4-1`.
+For the F32 branches, we had to convert original F32 Llama 3.2 weights/tokenizer using the converter provided by the original dllama repo.
+For convenience of reproduction, we provide the following Google Drive folder to the raw model files/weights, accessible to @illinois.edu domains: https://drive.google.com/drive/folders/1G0McEWNwNiwAkHzGOzxorPRK4p7THlNY?usp=sharing.

 For context on how we made these branches, assuming a new experiment with two total nodes and a different model, you would:
 1. Download the model files (weights and tokenizer) to `models/`